openlayers/openlayers/changelog/upgrade-notes.md

 #### `GeometryCollection` constructor

 `ol/geom/GeometryCollection` can no longer be created without providing a Geometry array.
-Emtpy arrays are still valid.
+Empty arrays are still valid.

 #### `ol/interaction/Draw`